Sheldon-Lloyd/Cyber.Beast/comic/cc/readme.md

+## Themes
+Sloth when the world seems corupt and apears to be falling apart around the answer is not to check out  but rather to dig deaper.
+Accept that fact that you your life might get harder you may even make the world worst in the short run

+Freedom(chaos) vs order(manipulation){To much trust in freedom and order can have a negative impact on society.
+Societies with to much freedom will look for order usally from a sinlge entity.
+Socities with to much order will look for freedom. technolgyy amplies both freedom and order.
+Dictators can expoloite both the free and the ordered with technology.
+Fooling those looking for order under the guise of safety.
+Tricking those looking for freedom through disire

+Cyvolters: When the world is in chaos we bring order where there is subjectgation we give freedom

+}

+Spirtual heart vs logical mind(cyber.beast vs cybervators)

+Emotion vs logic(cyber.beast are logic driven and humans have emotion or both are able to control each because of the lack or excess of both){Max's cyber.beast however has emotion and Max has less emotion than normal}

 ## Plot
 Max is a huge fan of the relativly new Cybervator leauge.
 His view of the league changes however after Mina a cybervator literally falls into his lap(Look down at his leg Max thinks back my prostetic leg and her fall wasn't the only thing that broke that day).
 He learns the sport he loves so much is but a microcosim of reality. '

+## Character Development
+People think that Xenos and Kyshumu sepreated over a petty dispute over the like of kassiea.
+This turns out to be a false assumption as the real reason is a difference in their means to achive albeit similar ideals as Xenos bealived the best way to save the Cybervators is to cut off thier tails at the expense of their memories.
+Kyshumu on other hand prefers to do it the old fashioned way with brute force killing all who oposes him

+## Reminders
+Max kills his father when he is being taken away

 ## Notes/Brainstorm